 Sausalito is a small waterside town across the bay from San Francisco.
 Many people come here only to shop or to have some lunch.

 However, you will find several interesting Sausalito attractions and activities.
-They range from wine tasting to the historic houseboat walking tour.
+They range from wine tasting to a historic houseboat walking tour.

 As I mentioned above, this is the main draw to Sausalito.
 A few dozen shops line up along the beautiful waterfront and this is where most people spend their time.

-The main shopping street is Bridgeway.
-This is where you will find interesting art galleries, several boutique-clothing stores and fun specialty shops (including my favorite, Munchies Candies).
+The main shopping street is Bridgeway, where you will find interesting art galleries, several boutique clothing stores, and fun specialty shops (including my favorite, Munchies Candies).

 Sampling the local wines is another way to enjoy your time in Sausalito.
 There are a few places that offer wine tasting along Bridgeway.

-My favorite place to go is Baachus and Venus at 769 Bridgeway.
+My favorite place to go is Bacchus and Venus at 769 Bridgeway.
 They offer flights for those that love reds, whites or even sweet wines.
-Tasting fees range from $12 to $35 per flight.
+Tasting fees range from $20 to $35 per flight.

 If you are traveling with kids, then you must stop by the Bay Area Discovery Museum at 557 McReynolds Rd in Sausalito.
 This museum brings out the creativity in all kids.